 Why Is Customer Acquisition Cost Important?

-Measuring customer acquisition cost is important because it gives small business owners insight into the overall health of their company.
+Measuring customer acquisition cost is an important part of your sales operations because it gives small business owners insight into the overall health of their company.
 CAC helps businesses understand their level of profitability by comparing the amount of money it takes to attract a new customer to the amount of money that a customer spends purchasing your products or services.
-Knowing how much it costs to acquire new customers is an important consideration when planning your sales efforts.

 Successful companies are always working toward reducing their CAC to make sure they are spending their resources efficiently.
 The less money you have to spend acquiring new customers and the more money you earn from profits equals more funds you can spend on scaling your business, improving your products and services, hiring the best talent, and more.